 Donors can also support Shinogle Fellowship and the Alumni Graduate Fellowship to help outstanding public policy students pursue their graduate studies.

-Jennifer Walsh is the 2018 recipient of the Judith A. Shinogle Memorial Fellowship.
-Watch her lecture here.
+Erin Dorrien is the 2019 recipient of the Judith A. Shinogle Memorial Fellowship.

 Past recipients of the Shinogle Fellowship include: